shuntagami/dotfiles/README.md

 $ exec $SHELL -l
 ```

 Switch to iTerm2, change the setting.
-(Preferences(⌘,) → Preferences → check `Load preferences from a custom folder or URL`)
+(Preferences(⌘,) → Preferences → check `Load preferences from a custom folder or URL`, change it to `/Users/Username/dotfiles`)

-Setup macOS
+Setup macOS.
 ```
 $ chmod +x macos.sh
 $ ./macos.sh